OJWatson/ojwatson.co.uk/content/authors/ojwatson/_index.md

 authors:
 - admin
 bio: |
-  I am a [Schmidt Science Fellow](https://schmidtsciencefellows.org/) working as an infectious disease modeller, data scientist, epidemiologist and an R developer.
+  I am an Imperial College Research Fellow supported by an Eric and Wendy Schmidt AI in Science Fellowship, working within Imperial's new AI Initiative: [I-X](https://ix.imperial.ac.uk/).
+My primary focus is as an infectious disease modeller, data scientist, epidemiologist and an R developer.
 My academic work has focussed on modelling the spread of malaria and COVID-19, based at Imperial College London, Brown University and the London School of Hygiene and Tropical Medicine.

 education:
   courses: